exfalsoquodlibet/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── CONTRIBUTING.md    <- Guide to how potential contributors can help with your project ├── data
+    ├── CONTRIBUTING.md    <- Guide to how potential contributors can help with your project ├── .env               <- Where to declare individual user environment variables ├── data
     │   ├── external             <- Data from third party sources.
     │   ├── interim              <- Intermediate data that has been transformed.